-- 12. Mooring: A mooring is an underwater device either helix, granite block or mushroom, which tethers boats.
+Mooring: A mooring is an underwater device either helix, granite block or mushroom, which tethers boats.
 A Temporary Mooring is one, which is constructed to be hauled out of the water seasonally.
 A Permanent Mooring is one, which is constructed to over winter in the water.
-A Flats Mooring is one, which is located on the mud flats at low tide. - 13.
-Non-resident: All persons not residents of the Town of Freeport are classified as non-resident. - 14.
-Non-resident Commercial Marine Enterprise: A Commercial Marine Enterprise owned by a non-resident of the Town of Freeport. - 15.
-Non-resident Commercial Fisherman: A non-resident of the Town of Freeport who derives a majority of his/hertheir annual income from lobstering, clamming, or fishing or other marine fishery and who has legally obtained all necessary permits, licenses and approvals. - 16.
-Person: The word "word "person" as used herein shall include the singular and plural, and shall also mean or include any club, partnership, society or legal entity.
+A Flats Mooring is one, which is located on the mud flats at low tide.

+Non-resident: All persons not residents of the Town of Freeport are classified as non-resident.

+Non-resident Commercial Marine Enterprise: A Commercial Marine Enterprise owned by a non-resident of the Town of Freeport.

+Non-resident Commercial Fisherman: A non-resident of the Town of Freeport who derives a majority of their annual income from lobstering, clamming, or fishing or other marine fishery and who has legally obtained all necessary permits, licenses and approvals.

+Person: The word "person" as used herein shall include the singular and plural, and shall also mean or include any club, partnership, society or legal entity.